What’s in a schema

 If you already know the site’s API (from DevTools, documentation, or testing), you can write the schema JSON yourself and push it via the API:Validation rules

 Every push runs through validation.
 If any check fails, the push is rejected with a specific error code.
-Structure checks:| Rule | Error code | Description |
+Structure checks:

 Forbidden fields

-Capability signals are allowed.
+These JSON keys are rejected if found anywhere in the schema, at any depth:Capability signals are allowed.
 The distinction is between metadata that helps agents understand what a site requires (like

 requires_stealth: true) and operational secrets that describe how to bypass a defense (like proxy_credentials: "user:pass@host").
 The former belongs in schemas; the latter belongs in the CLI runtime.Content addressing

 Each schema is hashed (SHA-256 of canonical JSON with sorted keys).
 The hash becomes the version ID.
-Pushing the same content twice for the same site is a no-op — the registry recognizes it as a duplicate.Verified badge
+Pushing the same content twice for the same site is a no-op because the registry recognizes it as a duplicate.Verified badge

 Schemas are community-contributed and unverified by default.
 The Hermai team reviews schemas and awards a verified badge to those that meet quality standards.
 Agents can filter to verified schemas only:Schema versioning